-This project draws on and continues studies of West Falmouth Harbor (Cape Cod, MA) begun in 2005 with funding from NSF, characterizing a variety of biogeochemical and ecological processes and analyzing net flows of nutrients at the whole-ecosystem scale.
+This project draws on and continues studies of West Falmouth Harbor (Cape Cod, Mass.) begun in 2005 with funding from the National Science Foundation, characterizing a variety of biogeochemical and ecological processes and analyzing net flows of nutrients at the whole-ecosystem scale.
 We will continue to track these over the next three years, as nitrogen loading to the site is expected to greatly decrease.
-The current study focuses on N inputs and processes (such as nitrogen fixation), ecosystem productivity and metabolism, water quality parameters, and the distribution and abundance of seagrasses.
+The current study focuses on nitrogen inputs and processes (such as nitrogen fixation), ecosystem productivity and metabolism, water quality parameters, and the distribution and abundance of seagrasses.

 - United States of America